edenlabllc/aws.provisioner.infra/README.md

 The version of terraform manifests artifact is described in the version file of each tenant repository in the section `inventory.clusters`.

-## Emergency cluster removal
+## Emergency cluster destroy
-Script for emergency removal of a tenant's cluster in the case when native terraform tools fail to do this.
+Script for emergency destroy of a tenant's cluster in the case when native terraform tools fail to do this.

 ### Requirements:
 * AWS CLI >= 2.9